 The felt experience has a variety of factors; not readily resolved—or even known.
 A simple jingle may offer momentary hope, but the catchy rhyme doesn’t replace constructive work.

 "All things are difficult before they are easy."

 Science supports the effectiveness of positive mantras.
 Pondering positive mantras isn’t straight bunk.
 But a positive mantra—by itself—isn’t enough.
 Good feelings inspired by a rhyme relieves anxiety, but some anxiety is necessary for planning and motivation.
 Dismissing all anxiety, we may find along with the worries also goes our motivation to change.
 No Worries, Be Happy.
 But bills still need to be paid, lawns mowed, and spouses loved.
 Long-lasting changes require more than positive thoughts.
 Real work is required.

-We can blow to and from wherever the wind blows, not worrying about tomorrows.
-I prefer directed change, attending to our lives.
+We can move wherever the wind blows, not worrying about tomorrows; or, as I prefer, direct our own path, securing marvelous change by attending to our lives.
 Our lives are perfectly imperfect.
 Imperfections may discourage, and that is perfectly okay, just keep going, curiously examining life.
 Our personal tower of Babel will never reach the heavens.
 The construction is never completed.
 But each new window adds light, each door adds accessibility, and each floor adds perspective.